 Alegria de Amaranto is a course from Mexico City in the 16th century that you should put in your travel notebook before starting your trip.
 Its name means “joy”, so it is a great option to end parties or enjoy with tea in Mexican culture.

 This is a hard candy that is sold in the form of bars.
-These candy bars will be popped up with numerous toppings, including nuts, raisins, chocolate, and more.
+These candy bars come with numerous toppings, including nuts, raisins, chocolate, and more.
 All tastes are combined excellently to create a funny melody in your mouth.

 9. Mexican Tamales – Healthy Suggestions